Skip to main content

 If you are picking up layer eggs, they can be picked up at the Prestage Department of Poultry Science, 2711 Founders Drive, Raleigh, NC 27608.

-Due to parking limitations, please text Mary Fosnaught (919.271.8680) 10 minutes prior to arrival and park across the street (corner of Hillsborough St. and Garner St.) and eggs will be brought to you.
+Due to parking limitations, please text Mary Fosnaught (919.271.8680) 10 minutes before arrival and park across the street (corner of Hillsborough St. and Garner St.) and eggs will be brought to you.
 This is the strip mall where we can meet to provide eggs:

 parking lot for a small strip mall